broadinstitute/warp/pipelines/broad/internal/rna_seq/BroadInternalRNAWithUMIs.changelog.md

 # 1.0.31
 2024-07-09
-* Updated tasks GermlineVariantDiscovery.wdl and QC.wdl to allow multi-cloud dockers; this does not affect this pipeline.
+* Updated tasks GermlineVariantDiscovery.wdl and QC.wdl to allow multi-cloud dockers; this does not affect this pipeline

 # 1.0.30
 2024-07-01 (Date of Last Commit)